Subscribe to our blog (scroll down to the bottom of this page and click the ‘SUBSCRIBE’ button) for updates.

-We meet in the Robert Gillow pub in Lancaster on Monday afternoons between 2.00 – 4.00 pm.
+When not in a global pandemic, we meet in the Robert Gillow pub in Lancaster on Monday afternoons between 2.15 – 4.15 pm.

 Our meetings are in two parts:

-Participants in both the class and the session may play any instrument (within reason), but instruments normally found in Irish traditional sessions are preferred.
+Participants in both the class and the session may play any instrument (within reason), but instruments normally found in Irish traditional sessions are more appropriate.
 Currently we have a nice mix of fiddles, flute, whistles, concertinas, accordion and harp.

 Participants will need to have a reasonable level of ability (at least intermediate) on their chosen instrument, as the emphasis is on learning and playing tunes rather than basic technique.

 Backing musicians (guitarists etc) with a reasonable understanding of chordal accompaniment for Irish music may join in with the session, but please note that no specific guidance can be given about backing as the class is primarily focused on learning and playing melodies.
 Guitarists and other backing musicians are advised to look at the many resources on YouTube for guidance on backing Irish traditional music.